 Transmission of electricity incurs losses, which the company is obliged to compensate.
 The company purchases loss power at an electricity exchange.
 The company uses electricity derivatives to hedge against market price volatility.
 Price hedging is implemented over a four years horizon such that by the end of September in the year preceding the delivery, the price risk for the next year is fully hedged.
-The company mainly uses exchange quoted products for price hedging, but can also use equivalent OTC products.
+OTC futures are used for price hedging, the pricing of which is based on NASDAQ OMX Commodities' quotes.